heybob/deep_origin/deep_origin/README.md

 4. Gracefully handing overflow using adaptive breakpoints.
   a.
 Avatars and names: 1200px and above
   b.
 Only Avatar: 0 to 1200px
-5. Component can use a maxNames attribute to limit the number of visible names
+5. Assignee Cell Component has hardcoded variable called "maxNames" attribute to limit the number of visible names.

 ## Improvements
 1. The application would need to conform to production error handling.